intel/intel-extension-for-tensorflow/examples/quantize_inception_v3/README.md

 ```

-2. Open the link outputted by Jupyter Notebook in Chrome.
+2. Open the link outputted by Jupyter Notebook in your browser.

 3. Choose and open the **quantize_inception_v3.ipynb** in Jupyter Notebook.